Jeff Wolfert: Professional career

 Wolfert had a minicamp tryout with the Chicago Bears, but was not signed.
 He also had tryouts with the Kansas City Chiefs and the Atlanta Falcons.
 In 2010, he worked out with the New York Jets.

 Wolfert was frustrated with not getting a chance in the NFL, and was actively pursuing a job.
 Seth Wickersham of ESPN attributed Wolfert's unemployment to a trend in the NFL in which teams valued kicking strength over accuracy.
 Wolfert mentioned that in each of his tryouts, the kicker liked the most was the one who could kick the highest and farthest, and coaches did not seem to care about accuracy.
 Saying of his quest for an NFL job, "They just keep saying, 'Keep knocking on the door.
 Your opportunity will come.
 Don't be discouraged.'
 That's kind of how it is.
 If you're willing to put forth the effort and the right offer comes in, hopefully you can make the best of it."

 Omaha Nighthawks

 Wolfert was a placekicker with the United Football League's Omaha Nighthawks in 2010.
 He finished the 2010 season as the UFL's most accurate kicker, converting 9 of 10 field goals (90% accuracy rate).
 He was also named to the 2010 All-www.ufl-football.com Team.

 Cleveland Browns

 On July 26, 2011, Wolfert signed with the Cleveland Browns.
 He was waived on August 28.

 Wolfert signed a reserve/future contract with the Browns on January 3, 2012.
 He was waived on August 18, 2012.

-Wolfert spent the 2014 season as kicker for the Blacktips, an experimental team in the Fall Experimental Football League.